IbanjaraaSoul/fullStackApp/backend/TESTING.md

-# 🧪 Mercury Testing Philosophy
+# 🧪 Three-Tier Testing Strategy

-This document outlines the testing strategy implemented in this project, following the **Mercury Testing Philosophy** for reliable, fast, and maintainable testing.
+This document outlines the testing strategy implemented in this project, following the **Three-Tier Testing Strategy** for reliable, fast, and maintainable testing.

 ## 🎯 **Testing Philosophy Overview**

-The Mercury approach categorizes tests into three sizes based on their characteristics and execution requirements:
+The Three-Tier approach categorizes tests into three sizes based on their characteristics and execution requirements:

 | Feature | Small | Medium | Large |
 |---------|-------|--------|-------|